siberoloji/siberoloji.github.io/content/en/blog/Networks/2024-10-29-configuring-freeswitch-for-the-first-time-on-alma-linux.md

 ````

-* Set the bind address to the local IP, or leave it as `0.0.0.0` to allow connections on any network interface: `xml &lt;param name="sip-ip" value="0.0.0.0"/&gt;`
+* Set the bind address to the local IP, or leave it as `0.0.0.0` to allow connections on any network interface: `xml <param name="sip-ip" value="0.0.0.0"/>`